MartinPC-uls/ComputerVision-Notebooks/README.md

 # ComputerVision-Notebooks
-Some Jupyter Notebooks for Computer Vision tasks.
+I have done some work for college and I wanted to post it on github.
+It shows my progress in the Computer Vision Field.